DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 impoverishment and exploitation that debt is provoking in the body of society.
 Debt is a transformation of money into blackmail.
 Money, which was supposed to be the measure of value, has been turned into a tool for psychic and social subjugation.
-The metaphysical debt is linking money, language, and guilt.
-Debt is guilt, and as guilt it is entering the domain of unconscious, so to shape language according to structures of power and submission.
+This metaphysical debt is linking money, language, and guilt.
+Debt is guilt, and as guilt it is entering the domain of the unconscious, and shaping language according to structures of power and submission.

-Language and money have something in common: they are nothing from a physical point of view, but they move everything in human history.
-Words move people to believe, words forge expectations and the impulse to act in the pursuit of their goals.
+Language and money have something in common: from a physical point of view they are nothing, yet they move everything in human history.
+Words move people to believe, words create expectations and the impulse to act in the pursuit of their goals.
 Words are tools for persuasion and the mobilization of psychic energies.
-Money acts similarly, based on trust, on the belief that that piece of paper means everything that can be sold and bought in the world.
+Money acts similarly, based on trust, on the belief that a piece of paper means everything that can be bought and sold in the world.

 In* *‘Money The Poor Man’s Credit Card’,* *chapter fourteen of *Understanding Media*, Marshall McLuhan writes: